1860s in Western fashion

 1860s fashion in European and European-influenced countries is characterized by extremely full-skirted women's fashions relying on crinolines and hoops and the emergence of "alternative fashions" under the influence of the Artistic Dress movement.

 In men's fashion, the three-piece ditto suit of sack coat, waistcoat, and trousers in the same fabric emerged as a novelty.

 Women's fashions

 Colors

-Mauveine Aniline dyes (first chemical dyes) were discovered in 1856 and quickly became fashionable colors.
+Mauveine Aniline dyes (first chemical dyes) were discovered in 1856 and were quickly utilized to make use of fashionable colors to fabrics.
 The first ones were mauve and bright purple.
 In 1860, two fashionable brilliant pink aniline dyes were named after battles in Italy's fight for independence: magenta, named after the Italian town of Magenta, Lombardy, and the similar solferino, named after Solferino.
 Magenta was popularized in England by the Duchess of Sutherland after she was appealed to by the Spitalfields silk weavers.